+The members of the Supervisory Board and Management Board of the Company have been paid contractual fee in the reporting year in accordance with the decisions of the Supervisory Board and the sole shareholder.
 There are no compensations provided to the Supervisory Board Members upon expiry of powers.
 The Members of the Management Board and the Supervisory Board do not hold the stock option.
 None of the employees has received remuneration in excess of 1 million euros.
-For the previous year there were no severance payments and remuneration deferred during the year.

-The information about remunerations paid in 2018 year is available in the Annual report.
 Taking into account the small number of employees, more detailed information is considered to be confidential due to obligations binding the Company to confidentiality with its employees.